singer-io/tap-pendo/README.md

   - Pages
   - Visitors
   - Visitor History
-    - Syncs for this endpoint may be very long running if extracting anonymous visitors, see Visitors config `visitors_identified`.
+    - Syncs for this endpoint may be very long running if extracting anonymous visitors, see Visitors config `include_anonymous_visitors`.
   - Track Types
   - Feature Events
   - Events